pags/engine.js/README.md

 ## Philosophy

-Controllers are primarily functions (templating engines) over static or dynamic (model) data sources that output a view (HTML).
+Controllers are primarily functions (templating engines) over a collection of static or dynamic (model) data sources that output a view (HTML).

-Controllers can listen for DOM events generated within their view, and change any model, including ones they don't consume.
-There is no god dispatcher or user-generated dispatch code.

-Controllers are composable.

-Controllers' data sources are composable - they can be grouped arbitrarily in serial or parallel to maximize efficiency.

-If a model changes, automatically re-render the views of relevant controllers using DOM diffing.

-Models can also be programmatically changed.

-Models can be backed by any form of persistence (store).

-That's it.
+If a relevant data source changes, re-render.

 ## Usage